judofyr/bankid-api/README.md

 body = encode(env)
 ```

-Yes, the protocol full of 2-letter key names.
+Yes, the protocol is full of 2-letter key names.
 And the keys are different when
 talking to the merchant's server (as opposed to the central server).

 ## Crypto